wangzhifengharrison/js-assignment/README.md

-This assignment is for Javascript project in ANU.
+This assignment is for MY Javascript project in ANU.